KaWingLee9/in_house_tools/multiplexed_images_pipeline/README.md

 Raw multiplexed `.tiff` file and segmentation result `_mask.tiff` are used as input.
 The codes are in `.ipynb`.
 SOAPy could be used for further spatial-related analysis.

-## Data generation of different plaforms
+## Data generation from different plaforms
 ### IMC (Imaging mass cytometry)
 Convert IMC `.txt` files to multiplexed `.tiff` files.
 Reaquired packages: readimc